 That said, researchers believe that fully keto-adapted athletes (over several months) may be able to perform equivalent to that of carbohydrate-fueled athletes.

 To substantiate this claim, further studies on athletic performance in longer-term keto-adapted athletes are needed.

-Read more here: the performance benefits of keto-adapted athletes.
+Read more here: potential performance benefits of keto.

 36. Where Can I Find a Keto Macro Calculator?

 Macro calculators are far from necessary, but they can be a handy aid for those who like to track what they are eating.

 Perhaps the best example of these calculators is located here.

 You can use this tool to plan the exact amount of carbohydrate, fat, and protein you should target.